Book order options

 Lt. (jg) John Fette USNR and his PB4Y-2 flying from Clark Field on Luzon in the Philippines in the final year of World War II.

-A PB4Y-2 "Privateer" from VPB-119 flies radar countermeasures mission out of Luzon in the Philippines in WW II.
+A PB4Y-2 "Privateer" from VPB-119 flies radar countermeasures (RCM) mission out of Luzon in the Philippines in WW II.

 Lt. (jg) John Fette USNR and his crew of VPB-119 flying out of Clark Field on Luzon in the Philippines in the final year of World War II.